susanyang17/doc/dev-ref/Features_and_Usages.md

 ![center](/assets/images/dev-ref/essentials-feature-customSort.png)

 After selecting "Custom sort" on the toolbar, a dialog appears.
-You can add sorting criterias up to 3 columns.
+You can add sorting criteria up to 3 columns.
 If your data includes column header, make sure the "My data has headers" option is checked.

 ![ center](/assets/images/dev-ref/essentials-feature-customSortDialog.png)